Last Updated: January 20, 2026

 Has an adequate eligibility window, allowing customers to qualify for pre-existing condition coverage up to 14 days after their initial trip deposit

-Provides medical coverage for over 250 unique sports and activities, making a great option for thrill-seekers planning a bucket list trip
+Provides medical coverage for over 250 unique sports and activities, making it a great option for thrill-seekers planning a bucket list trip

 Like other Tin Leg policies, Gold is great for those with adventurous itineraries, offering protection to more than 250 unique sports and activities.